 2.3 ALLFED’s Global Presence

-2019 has been a busy year for us with, with conferences and presentations in North America, Europe, Asia and Oceania.
-Key ones are listed below, a complete list will be added to our website (we will add a relevant link here):
+2019 has been a busy year for us with conferences and presentations in North America, Europe, Asia and Oceania.
+Key ones are listed below:

-- International Strategy Symposium, National Institute of Disaster Management, (26-27 September, New Delhi)
+- International Strategy Symposium, National Institute of Disaster Management, (26-27 September, New Delhi, India);

 David Denkenberger’s presentations included:

 - “Feeding the Earth in Global Catastrophes,” Pennsylvania State University, August 20, 2019, University Park, PA, USA;

 - “Feeding Everyone After Agricultural Collapse,” Massachusetts Institute of Technology, August 12, 2019, Cambridge, MA, USA;